issararab/SCMS/README.md

 Also, given a path to a java file, the tool can also output the set of method level or statement level complexity metrics, described bellow, if specified in the command.

 The tool can compute the set of complexity metrics for any java project and outputs the result to a specified .csv file.
+Each line consisting of the path to the file, name of the class or method, and followed by the set of comma separated metric values.
 # Prerequisites
 For the tool to be compiled and run succefully, the user needs to make sure the following are installed:
 - JDK 8 or higher